 Most models only take about 5 to 10 minutes to heat up and it typically takes between 6-8 hours of continuous use.

 There is no exact time that you should keep the chips in; the general consensus is that if you are not getting smoke, then you need more.

-If during your smoking process there is spillage, remove the food from smoker and clean out any spilled pellets before reusing.
+If during your smoking process there is a spillage, remove the food from the smoker and clean out any spilled pellets before reusing.

 Best Wood Pellets For Electric Smokers

-One of the most popular types of smokers are electric smokers because they are relatively hassle-free.
+One of the most popular types of smokers is electric smokers because they are relatively hassle-free.